SAP Analytics Cloud Export Data API Sample Scripts

 A5: Whilst hierarchical data is not available, generic (also known as custom) properties are accessible via the API

-I’ve invested a great deal of time and effort into these materials and so your feedback is very welcome and will help judge if I should continue to create these kind of resources
+I’ve invested a great deal of time and effort into these materials so your feedback is very welcome and will help judge if I should continue to create these kinds of resources

 - Share which sample scripts you’ve used.
 Other customers would love to hear if you’ve used the scripts.
 It will give them a sense of how reliable they are! 😉